dgmiller/datavis_resources/README.md

 + Redesign an ACME lab
 + Complete a visual data analysis project and write up on Medium

+### March 21: Guest Lecture: Doug Thomas

+Meet in the HFAC room A460

+### March 14: Presentations

+Read Tufte's *The Cognitive Style of Powerpoint*

+Basically, handouts are better than slides 90% of the time.

+**Homework**: keep working on your projects

 ### March 7: Data Narratives

 Introduction, Conflict, Resolution